 How to take a screenshot by print screen key:

 You may require to take a screenshot and save it automatically.
-For this, you need to press and hold the Windows key and then press the PrtScn key to save the entire screen as an image.
+For this, you need to press and hold the Windows key (the button with the Windows logo) and then press the PrtScn key to save the entire screen as an image.
 This image can be found in the Screenshots folder, which can be found in the Pictures folder.
 This procedure is useful when you want to save your screenshot in a folder for later use.
 You can anytime access the pictures screenshots from the screenshots folder.

 All of these methods are applicable to both windows 10 and windows 7.
 They both have the same features regarding when taking screenshots with print screen.